 The framing is inspired by OD1N skate concepts and provides full support and protection to the skater.
 Lab tests have shown that the x-rib patterning does make substantial improvements especially in regard to the heel and ankle of the skates.

 This means you can now pull off tighter turns and enjoy a smoother, quicker performance across the ice.
-The x-rib pattern is thermoformed throughout the skate as well, so it will mould to the shape of your foot allowing a much snugger fit and
+The x-rib pattern is thermoformed throughout the skate as well, so it will mould to the shape of your foot allowing a much snugger fit and stronger performance.

 One area where the Vapour X500 does noticeably falter when compared to other more expensive skates is the lining.
 The X500 uses a simple hydrophobic microfiber liner this offers both additional comfort and will aid in drying.